rtrader58/SC-200T00-Microsoft-Security-Operations-Analyst/Errata all modules.md

 Task 1 - Activate a microsoft Security Rule <br>
 Step 11:  If not selected select Informational, Mediun and High <br>

+Remaining Exercises - No Errata <br>

+## Moduyle 8 Threat Hunting in Microsoft Sentinel <br>

+No Errata